fredrickyalley/SecureGate/README.md

 }
 ```

+## Documentation

+Check out the [full documentation](documentation/index.html) for detailed information about the Auth module, services, and more.

 ## Contribution

 Contributions to the Secure Gates library are welcome!
 If you find any issues or have suggestions for improvement, feel free to open a pull request or create an issue on the repository.